The-AI-Alliance/community/events/readme.md

 Want to contribute?
 Add an event, or offer a venue, or speak or sponsor.
 By contributing to this repo, you can help conference organizers.
 Another goal of this [age is to create conferences for AI engineers, developers and researchers.
 If they don't know your conference they can't buy a ticket and come to it 😏.

-This AI Alliance conference agenda list can be seen at https://thealliance.ai/events.
+The Awesome AI events list can be found here: https://github.com/The-AI-Alliance/community/blob/main/events/awesome-ai-events.md

 ## Archives